vibhasdutta/PASSGEN_AI/README.md

    - To enhance password generation, you can add custom wordlists in the `PassGen_Wordlist` folder.
    - Place your `.txt` files containing wordlists in this directory to improve the variety and security of generated passwords.

+- *Note: I will Recommend you to download the Rockyou.txt Wordlist from this github link.
+And add it into the PassGen_Wordlist folder.* [ROCKYOU.TXT](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)

 4. Run the `PASSGEN_AI.py` script:
    ```
    python PASSGEN_AI.py